top of page

 Splash out on a lush cabin or Airbnb in Port Arthur.

-Head straight to Fortescue Bay to camp the night.
+Head straight to Fortescue Bay to camp for the night.

-From November to April you should book your camp spot, it does get busy on Summer weekends!
-It's $13 for 2 people and a tent then $5 for every extra person.
-Bring cash for the registration booth as the site is only manned 10am-4pm in Summer and not at all between May and October.
+From November to April you should book your camp spot, it does get busy on summer weekends.
+It's $13 for 2 people and a tent, then $5 for every extra person.
+You pay onsite so bring cash for the registration booth.
+The site is only manned 10am-4pm in summer and not at all between May and October.

-The Cape Pillar return hike is a long day so start early, especially in winter when the sun sets at 5pm.
-Snacks, water, lunch and rain jackets are a must!
-Even throw your head torch in just incase.
+The Cape Pillar return hike is a long day so start early.
+Throw your head torch in just incase.
 The trailhead begins about 300m back down the road from the campground office (you pass it on the drive in).
 The first half of this track is slightly less maintained than the others until you meet up with where the paid trips join the trail at Tornado Ridge.
-This Cape is not as steep as the others and you can hit a comfortable and constant pace for the majority of the walk.
+Cape is the flattest of the trails, so you can keep a comfortable pace.

 Cape Pillar Lookout is just around the corner from the Blade.
-You're half way!
 Take a break here before retracing your steps back to Fortescue Bay Campground for a well deserved feed and sleep.

 CAPE HAUY - 9km

-Enjoy a sleep-in today as Cape Hauy is your shortest hike of the 3.
-Your final day begins from the Boat Ramp at Fortescue Bay and quickly ascends to a view back over your campground.
+Enjoy a sleep-in today as Cape Hauy is your shortest hike of the three.
+Your final day begins from the boat ramp at Fortescue Bay and quickly ascends to a view back over your campground.
 This is the most popular of the hikes so is extremely well maintained, with regular rest stops along the way.

 You will break through the bush onto Cape Hauy Headland and see the trail cut through the mountain to the end.
 Close to the final view point there are many exposed cliffs so keep to the track.
 Once you hit the end you can peer over the edge and see the famous rock climb 'The Totem Pole' jutting out of the water, and if you're lucky you might spot a whale or two.